pugad/ml-ops-movies-demo/README.md

-# ml-ops-movies-demo
-This demo MLOps project uses machine learning to predict a movie's revenue!
+Predict a movie's revenue
+This project incorporates both the ML pipeline and prediction service to estimate how much revenue a movie will make.

-The pipeline covers the data preparation (data extraction, cleaning, feature engineering), training (model training, evaluation, and persistence), and inference phases (choosing and serving models for predictions).
-It trains, evaluates, and compares three models (linear regression, decision tree, random forest) and then serves the model with the best R-squared and RMSE scores based on a baseline standard (see .configs file).
+The pipeline covers the data preparation (data extraction, cleaning, feature engineering), training (model training, evaluation, and persistence), and inference phases (choosing the best model to serve predictions).
+FastAPI is used to build the APIs.
+Three models are trained and compared: Linear regression, Decision tree regressor, and the Random forest regressor.
+Then, the model with the best R-squared and RMSE scores is served.

 The baseline scores were calculated during development (see references/development/compute_best_comb.py):
 R-squared must be greater than or equal to 0.668
 Root Mean Square Error (RMSE) must be less than or equal to 43,100,000

+The original notebook can be found in references/original_notebook_ref.ipynb

 ## Try it out